archegos-labs/platform/README.md

 ## Overview

-Historically, I've been an end user of Kubernetes and IAC.
-Meaning I'm on an application team that uses those tools, but doesn't setup the platform itself.
-This repository is a learning exercise in how to build out an application platform from scratch on top of AWS EKS that adheres to Infrastructure as Code (IaC) and GitOps practices using tools like Terraform, Terragrunt, Kubernetes, Flux and GitHub Actions.
+This repository serves a playground and exercise in how to build out an ML focused application platform from scratch on top of AWS EKS that adheres to Infrastructure as Code (IaC) and GitOps practices using tools like Terraform, Terragrunt, Kubernetes, GitHub Actions and Kubeflow.

 ## Pre-Requisites
 1. AWS Account & [AWS CLI](https://aws.amazon.com/cli/) - for managing AWS resources.